PavelKabenyuk/LinguaConnect/README.md

 You need to have installed python with version at least 3.11.

 List of libraries which you need to install with pip:
+* pyaudio
+* twisted

 To install them write these commands to the terminal:

+    pip install pyaudio
+    pip install twisted

+If you have mac and you got this error: could not build wheels for pyaudio, which is required to install pyproject.toml-based projects, then just do these commands with brew:

+    brew update
+    brew install portaudio
+    brew link --overwrite portaudio

+If you don't have brew, you can install that with this command:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 Then run file main.py with python.
 Enjoy.